 DNOs are essential in keeping critical infrastructure assets operating safely and securely and in making sure that homes and businesses across the country are receiving the energy needed.
-The work of the Group was an essential part of the country's response to COVID-19, as what we do is crucial for the continuation of existing essential services, the establishment of new critical infrastructures and for keeping the public, including the most vulnerable in our society, safe.
-Therefore, even in these unprecedented times, where many business sectors were impacted severely, the Group had a continuing licence obligation to be a sustainable business and to continue to provide essential services to our customers.
-Thus COVID-19 has not materially impacted the liquidity position of the WPD Group.
+The work of the Company was an essential part of the country's response to COVID-19, as what we do is crucial for the continuation of existing essential services, the establishment of new critical infrastructures and for keeping the public, including the most vulnerable in our society, safe.
+Therefore, even in these unprecedented times, where many business sectors were impacted severely, the Company had a continuing licence obligation to be a sustainable business and to continue to provide essential services to our customers.
+Thus COVID-19 has not materially impacted the liquidity position of the Company and the WPD Group.

-Due to the global energy crises, there have been significant supplier failures in the UK during and subsequent to the six months ended 30 September 2021, this has resulted in bad debts on DUoS debtors.
-The Group is not exposed to any credit risk in relation to these receivables, as the DNOs have protection from Ofgem under the licence conditions, to be able to recover any bad debts through increased DUoS charges in three years' time, provided credit management for these receivables is performed in accordance with industry standards as set out by Ofgem and governed by the DCUSA.
-In terms of liquidity risk, the Group has sufficient headroom available under its existing committed facilities and is not materially impacted by the delayed recovery of these DUoS debtors.
+Due to the global energy crises, there have been significant supplier failures in the UK during and subsequent to the six months ended 30 September 2021.
+Subsequent to the six months ended 30 September 2021, this has resulted in bad debts on DUoS debtors.
+The Company is not exposed to any credit risk in relation to these receivables, as the DNOs have protection from Ofgem under the licence conditions, to be able to recover any bad debts through increased DUoS charges in three years' time, provided credit management for these receivables is performed in accordance with industry standards as set out by Ofgem and governed by the DCUSA.
+In terms of liquidity risk, the Company has sufficient headroom available under its existing committed facilities and is not materially impacted by the delayed recovery of these DUoS debtors.

-Due to the licensed regulatory obligations of the business, the necessity of continued operations even in times of economic uncertainties and having access to sufficient liquidity, under a variety of scenarios, the Group does not consider that there is material uncertainty over the entity's ability to continue as a going concern.
+Due to the licensed regulatory obligations of the business, the necessity of continued operations even in times of economic uncertainties and having access to sufficient liquidity, under a variety of scenarios, the Company does not consider that there is material uncertainty over the entity's ability to continue as a going concern.

-Thus, the directors of the Group have concluded that the Group has sufficient resources available to enable it to continue in existence for the foreseeable future.
+Thus, the directors of the Company have concluded that the Company has sufficient resources available to enable it to continue in existence for the foreseeable future.